klopfdreh/wicket-components-playground/README.md

 HTML5 Shapes
 ------------------

-The shapes are currently not working within in FF and IE, but all other browser supports them.
+The shapes are currently not working within in FF and IE, but all other browser are supporting shapes.
+They are used to let inline elements like text move along them - for example around one side of a background picture.

 Java:
 ```java